 Now is the time to equip your collections team with the ability to innovate and implement changes rapidly as the economic situation develops – with today’s technology, that means in hours and days, not weeks or months.
-This will enable you to anticipate business, regulatory and customer requirements, and to rapidly build and test strategies that manage them proactively, changing and adapting as often as is necessary.
+This will enable you to anticipate business, regulatory and customer requirements and to rapidly build and test strategies that manage them proactively, changing and adapting as often as necessary.
 If changing your collections system is like turning an ocean liner, it will be difficult to implement changes in time to meet the challenges head-on.

 *Flexys digital hardship journey delivered within one week